Dividend tax: Arguments in favor

 A corporation is a legal entity separate from its shareholders with a "life" of its own.
 As a separate entity, a corporation has the right to use public goods as an individual does, and is therefore obligated to help pay for the public goods through taxes.

 Professor Confidence W. Amadi of West Georgia University has argued:

 Once it is established that a corporation is, for all important purposes, a separate legal entity, the issue becomes how transfers from one legal entity (corporations) to another legal entity (shareholders) should be taxed, not whether the money should be taxed.
 It can be argued that it is unfair and economically unproductive, to tax income generated through active work at a higher rate than income generated through less active means.

 A 2022 study in the American Economic Review found that a substantial increase in dividend tax rates in France led to reduced dividend payments by firms and greater re-investment of profits back into the firms.
 The study also found that the dividend taxes did not contribute to a misallocation of capital, but may instead have reduced a capital misallocation.
+The study was retracted after several inconsistencies in the data were pointed out by other researchers, some arguing that the alterations affected the results of the paper.
+The authors disputed that the results would have been altered.